Summer Reading Program

 Volunteer faculty and staff discussion facilitators play a critical role in making the post-Convocation ceremony discussions meaningful experiences for our new students.
 As a discussion facilitator, you will be provided a copy of the book and paired with a Residential Advisor to co-facilitate a discussion group of approximately 25 students.

-After you sign up, please come to the Office of Liberal Education in 313 Laws Hall to pick up your complimentary copy of the book.
-You will be added to a Niihka site for discussion facilitators that will contain resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
+After you sign up, please come to the Office of Liberal Education in 103 Campus Avenue Building to pick up your complimentary copy of the book.
+You will be added to a Learning Management System (Niihka or Canvas) site for discussion facilitators that will contain resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
 Room assignments for the post-Convocation discussions will also be posted to the site closer to Convocation Day.

 You will be invited to attend a facilitator meeting the day before Convocation, where an expert or perhaps the Convocation speaker will discuss the book and answer questions.
 Also, other workshops will be organized during that week to help facilitators negotiate the difficult conversations that might arise in light of the book’s subject matter.

-Convocation 2014 will be held on Friday, August 22, at 9:00 am at the Freedom Summer Memorial on Western Campus.
+Convocation 2015 will be held on Friday, August 21, at 9:00 am.
 Discussion groups will assemble immediately following the Convocation ceremony.
 Please head to your assigned room directly from Convocation.